angular/angular/aio/content/guide/architecture-services.md

 </div>

-DI is wired into the Angular framework and used everywhere to provide new components with the services or other things they need.
+Dependency injection (DI) is the part of the Angular framework that provides components with access to services and other resources.
-Components consume services; that is, you can *inject* a service into a component, giving the component access to that service class.
+Angular provides the ability for you to *inject* a service into a component to give that component access to the service.

-To define a class as a service in Angular, use the `@Injectable()` decorator to provide the metadata that allows Angular to inject it into a component as a *dependency*.
+The `@Injectable()` decorator defines a class as a service in Angular and allows Angular to inject it into a component as a *dependency*.
-Similarly, use the `@Injectable()` decorator to indicate that a component or other class, such as another service, a pipe, or an NgModule, *has* a dependency.
+Likewise, the `@Injectable()` decorator indicates that a component, class, pipe, or NgModule *has* a dependency on a service.

 *   The *injector* is the main mechanism.
     Angular creates an application-wide injector for you during the bootstrap process, and additional injectors as needed.